60 people are interested

 Northern Colorado Friends of Ferals is committed to bettering the lives of community cats and reducing euthanasia in our shelters through our Trap, Neuter and Return (TNR) program, finding homes for kittens, and treating cats with medical needs.

 Northern Colorado Friends of Ferals was founded in February 2009 by Leslie Vogt and Jan Link.
-As of March 2015, the organization has altered 5000 cats, found homes for 524 cats and kittens and barn homes for over 200 cats in need of relocation.
-All this has been done with volunteers.
+As of March 2022, our organization has altered more than 12,000 cats and kittens, partnered with rescues & foster networks to find homes for hundreds of felines, and relocated more than 200 cats to barn homes.
+We've been able to do it all with compassionate, dedicated volunteers and highly skilled, fantastic vets.
 Our aim is to serve rural and low economic areas with few resources and many cats.

 Spay Neuter Clinic516 N. Link LaneFort Collins, CO 80524